-The final step of becoming a true Canadian is acquiring Canadian citizenship.
-Sure earning permanent residence comes with a host of benefits; however, there are some liberties only citizens can enjoy like voting in the national elections.
+The final step of becoming a true Canadian is acquiring Canadian citizenship and using its power to wrestle a moose to the ground.
+Sure, earning permanent residence comes with a host of benefits; however, there are some liberties only citizens can enjoy like voting in the national elections.
 Not everyone living in Canada is eligible for citizenship and the process requires commitment.
-If want to know how to become a Canadian citizen in 2019, you have come to the right place.
-In this article, we will guide you through the entire process, beginning with the first step - getting permanent residence.
+If want to know how to become a Canadian citizen in 2020, you have come to the right place.
+In this article, we will guide you through the entire process, starting with the first step - getting permanent residency in Canada.

 If you have decided that Canada is the place for you, you may want to consider becoming a citizen to truly enjoy everything about being a Canadian.
-Though all permanent residents of Canada have access to free public healthcare, free public school education, freedom of religion and several other civil liberties, only citizens of Canada can:
+Maple syrup, ice-hockey, beavertails and just being really friendly are just some of the reasons we love being Canadian.
+And while all permanent residents of Canada have access to free public healthcare, free public school education, freedom of religion, and several other civil liberties, only citizens of Canada can:

 - vote in the federal elections;

 - apply for any job in Canada regardless of high-level security clearance.

 If any of these benefits sound desirable to you, you must be wondering about how to become a Canadian citizen.
 Luckily, we are here to help you.
 Broadly, the process of applying for Canadian citizenship involves the following five steps:

 - Canadian Citizenship Test

 - Citizenship Ceremony